Mardan District: Population

-At the time of the 2017 census the district had a population of 2,373,399, of which 1,201,122 were males and 1,172,215 females.
-Rural population was 1,933,177 (81.45%) while the urban population was 440,222 (18.55%).
-The literacy rate was 56.81% - the male literacy rate was 71.88% while the female literacy rate was 41.60%.
-Pashto was the predominant language, spoken by 98.25% of the population.
+As of the 2023 census, Mardan district has 400,859 households and a population of 2,744,898.
+The district has a sex ratio of 105.44 males to 100 females and a literacy rate of 55.79%: 68.31% for males and 42.66% for females.
+786,360 (28.69% of the surveyed population) are under 10 years of age.
+453,342 (16.52%) live in urban areas.
+Pashto was the predominant language, spoken by 99.07% of the population.

-The population of Mardan district, according to official consensus, over the years is shown in the table below.

 Religion

 Food

 The most common diet of the people is bread which is mainly made of wheat flour but maize bread is also eaten.
 Generally the foods are spicy.
 The people of the area are fond of meat, especially various forms of beef cooked in shape of chapli kebab, seekh kebab and tikkas etc. Mostly black tea with milk is taken as hot drink but Qahwa (green tea) is also popular and is liked by most of the people.

-The oranges are a local famous fruit which is grown in Rustam valley in Palay, Palo Dheray, Baroch and Malandray villages.
+The oranges are a local famous fruit which is grown in Rustam valley in Palay, Palo Dheray, Pirsai, Baroch and Malandray villages.
 These oranges are transported to various parts of the country.
 A new access road to these villages is being constructed via Rustam through Kaludheri Srakabroona Baringan Malandry to Buner District.